A prolactinoma is a non-cancerous growth (benign tumour) in the pituitary gland that makes a hormone called prolactin.

 Sometimes prolactinomas cause a reduction in the other hormones that the pituitary gland produces.
 If so, you may need to take tablets to replace these hormones.
 This will depend on your symptoms and blood test results.

-The main complication is the risk of 'thinning' of the bones (osteoporosis), if high prolactin levels are untreated for a long time (over one year).
-This is because the high prolactin reduces oestrogen or testosterone levels, which can lead to osteoporosis.
-Osteoporosis can be prevented by treating the prolactinoma (as above), which reduces prolactin levels.
+The main complication is the risk of 'thinning' of the bones (osteoporosis), which occurs if high prolactin levels are untreated for a long time (over one year).
+Osteoporosis can be prevented by treating the prolactinoma (as above).
 Alternatively, replacement oestrogen or testosterone can be taken.

 Large prolactinomas may cause complications if they grow and press on the structures nearby: the pituitary gland, the brain and the nerves to the eye.
-To prevent this, large prolactinomas should usually be treated.
 If untreated, the pressure might eventually lead to loss of vision, other hormone problems (which could cause severe illness) or severe headaches.

 Rare complications are:

-- A leak of fluid from around the brain into the nose, which means that there is a risk of infection such as meningitis.
+- A leak of fluid from around the brain into the nose, which causes a risk of infection such as meningitis.

-- Pituitary apoplexy, which is a rare but serious complication, when there is a bleed inside the tumour, making it suddenly expand.
+- Pituitary apoplexy, which is rare but very serious.
+There is a bleed inside the tumour, making it suddenly expand.
 This causes sudden increasing symptoms such as headache and reduced vision, and may cause collapse.
 It needs urgent treatment and may require surgery.

-Prolactinomas can come back (recur), even after successful treatment with medication or surgery.
+Prolactinomas can come back, even after successful treatment with medication or surgery.
 You will still need monitoring (such as regular blood tests) to check that the prolactinoma has not come back.
 If it has, then treatment can be restarted.